suculent/thinx-device-api/README.md

 As a user I have already many IoT new and/or legacy devices at home and new platforms are coming every day.

 Sometimes we need to change WiFi credentials on a wireless switch mounted on a ceiling.
-The other day I we want to swap whole firmware for new one, but not always to rewrite working legacy LUA or Micropython code to PlatformIO.
+The other day I we want to swap whole firmware for new one, but not always to rewrite working legacy Lua or Micropython code to PlatformIO.

 It also covers other use-cases like remotely managing devices for customers with automatic updates for headless devices, or semi-automatic (with user consent after build and tests succed).